Above Ground Above Ground — Above Ground Pool Problems: Complete Troubleshooting Guide

 1. Address minor liner issues: Small tears can be patched using underwater vinyl repair kits.
 Clean area thoroughly, apply patch according to manufacturer's instructions, and avoid swimming for 24 hours.

-2. Prevent liner damage: Maintain proper water chemistry - pH between 7.4-7.6, and avoid shocking with calcium hypochlorite which can bleach and weaken vinyl.
-Keep CYA levels between 30-40ppm to protect chlorine without over-stabilizing.
+2. Prevent liner damage: Maintain proper water chemistry - pH between 7.4-7.6, and if you use calcium hypochlorite shock, pre-dissolve it first - undissolved granules settling on a vinyl liner can bleach it.
+Keep CYA levels between 30-50ppm to protect chlorine without over-stabilizing.

 3. Check wall integrity: Inspect metal walls for rust or corrosion, especially at ground level.
 Address rust spots immediately with appropriate primers and paints designed for pool walls.